-- At this stage all you need worry about is buying what is called a ‘neutral set’.
+- At this stage, you only need to worry about buying a ‘neutral set.’

 - These can be bought at most sports stores or pro shops.
 They are the least expensive clubs and are not designed with any particular design to help either a slice or a hook.

-- Ladies should always go for graphite shafts as should most men, unless they work manually or have very strong arms and body.
+- Ladies should always go for graphite shafts, as should most men unless they work manually or have very strong arms and bodies.

 Best Irons for More Experienced Golfers